ncar-xdev/ecgtools/docs/source/index.rst

 ========

-If you encounter any errors or problems with **ecg**, please open an issue at the GitHub http://github.com/NCAR/ecg main repository.
+If you encounter any errors or problems with **ecgtools**, please open an issue at the GitHub http://github.com/NCAR/ecgtools main repository.